kwraight/streamlitTemplateMulti/README.md

 > docker build . -f dockerFiles/Dockerfile -t new-app

-The build will copy files in the _userPages_ directory into the image and use these as content for the webApp.
+The build will copy directories and files in the _userPages_ directory into the image and use these as content for the webApp.

 * run container from image (mapping ports):